dof-dss/nics-ea-principles/source/documentation/index.md

 **Northern Ireland Civil Service (NICS)**

+The nine (9) core departments making up the Northern Ireland Civil Service:

+- Agriculture, Environment & Rural Affairs (DAERA)
+- Infrastructure (DfI)
+- Economy (DfE)
+- Education (DE)
+- Finance (DoF)
+- Health (DoH)
+- Justice (DoJ),
+- Executive Office (TEO)
+- Communities (DfC)

-The nine (9) core departments making up the Northern Ireland Civil Service (Agriculture, Environment & Rural Affairs (DAERA), Infrastructure (DfI), Economy (DfE), Education (DE), Finance (DoF), Health (DoH), Justice (DoJ), Executive Office (TEO) and Communities (DfC)) and any other Northern Ireland Public Sector organisation either funded by any of these departments OR taking digital or IT services from any of these departments.
+and any other Northern Ireland Public Sector organisation either funded by any of these departments OR taking digital or IT services from any of these departments.

 **Private Cloud**